 To learn more about the importance of keeping things easy, read:

-Lastly, plan to continue to work on your process.
-Improve it, expand on it, evolve.
+Lastly, continue to work on your process: improve, expand, and evolve.

 Just please don’t throw it all away and start again whenever a new trend comes along.